 “My mother lives in the windy Orkney Islands.
 It’s certainly a wonderful place to be brought up in.” – A Portrait Of Ga In making a short film about her mother, the experimental filmmaker, Margaret Tait, essentially drew upon an interesting dialectic between place and youth.
-With 1952’s A Portrait Of Ga – a 4 … Continue reading Place and Youth in Margaret Tait’s A Portrait Of Ga (1952).
+With 1952’s A Portrait Of Ga – a 4 minute short, shot on 16mm and with a voice-over by … Continue reading Place and Youth in Margaret Tait’s A Portrait Of Ga (1952).

 As some may know, I’m currently engaged in a collaborative project with the writer, Robert Macfarlane, and also in periphery with the artist Stanley Donwood.
-Our aim is to produce a short visual summation of the fragmented novella booklet that Robert and Stanley released, together with writer Dan Richards, all about the Holloways of Dorset. … Continue reading Filming In The Holloways.
+Our aim is to produce a short visual summation of the fragmented novella booklet that Robert and Stanley released, together with writer Dan Richards, all about the Holloways of Dorset.
+These Holloways are sunken paths; pathways that have grown into … Continue reading Filming In The Holloways.

 Making a video for a song without vocals has been an interesting and ultimately rewarding experience.
 Without the ties to vocals that often mean music videos scream of publicity, making a video for guitarist John McGrath has given a freedom I’ll probably never enjoy again for other music videos.
-McGrath’s music is at once refreshing; … Continue reading Music Video – Four Hills (John McGrath)
+McGrath’s music is at once refreshing; a mixture of percussive guitar and electronic delays; consider a … Continue reading Music Video – Four Hills (John McGrath)